ryOS API Design Guide

 Authorization: Bearer <token>X-Username: <username>

-- partial credentials return
+- required endpoints return

 For non-apiHandler routes (legacy/multipart), call resolveRequestAuth() directly to keep behavior aligned.

-5. Rate Limiting
+4. Rate Limiting

 Use _utils/_rate-limit.ts primitives: